insure logo

 What is full coverage car insurance?

-If you lease or finance your vehicle in Washington, D.C., your lender may require collision and comprehensive insurance on top of the state’s liability minimums.
+If you finance or lease your vehicle in Washington, D.C., your lender may require both collision and comprehensive coverage in addition to state-mandated liability insurance.

 The bottom line on saving and staying protected